OpenMDAO/OpenMDAO/openmdao/docs/examples/simul_deriv_example/simul_deriv_example.rst

 variables are of size 10.
 We have a third design variable, *r*, that is size 1.
 This means that if we don't solve for derivatives simultaneously, we must perform 21 linear solves (10 + 10 + 1) to solve for total derivatives with respect to all of our design variables.
-But, since each of our *x* and *y* design variables have only two colors, we can solve for all of our total derivatives using only 5 linear solves (2 + 2 + 1).
+But, since all of our design variables have only 5 colors, we can solve for all of our total derivatives using only 5 linear solves.
 This means that using simultaneous derivatives saves us 16 linear solves each time we compute our total derivatives.